May 2020 New Zealand National Party leadership election: Aftermath

 On 25 May, three days after the election, Muller announced a National caucus reshuffle, though there were only a few changes.
 Amy Adams, who had planned to retire at the 2020 election, instead changed her mind and was awarded the newly created "Covid-19 Recovery" portfolio.
 It was reported that Simon Bridges was offered the Justice portfolio; reportedly he turned it down and asked for the Foreign Affairs portfolio, but was refused it.
 Bridges was not given any caucus ranking but Muller said that there would be a place for Bridges in his senior leadership team should he decide to stay in politics.

-Bridges announced he was staying in the party and would run again for the Tauranga electorate he currently represents.
+Bridges announced he was staying in the party and would run again for the Tauranga electorate.
+After retaining the Tauranga electorate in the 2020 general election, Bridges resigned as a Member of Parliament on 15 March 2022, causing a byelection for his seat.

 Paula Bennett announced on 29 June her intention to retire from politics at the 2020 general election.
 Her announcement prompted a second caucus reshuffle; in this reshuffle Bridges was given the Foreign Affairs portfolio he wanted and a caucus ranking of 17.

 Muller held the position of National Party leader for less than two months.
 Muller would later reveal that he suffered severe panic attacks, starting five days after his election, which became worse as the days went on, until he found himself unable to get out of bed.
 On 14 July 2020, he resigned as leader, saying: "the role has taken a heavy toll on me personally, and on my family, and this has become untenable from a health perspective."
 This triggered the second leadership election in 2020.